 What’s the first thing he does?
 He Googles the firm to check it out.

 Step 2, Your Online First Impression: The potential client reaches a search results page.
-And hopefully, because your firm is on top of its digital marketing, he sees a prominent Google My Business (GMB) section about the firm, complete with photos and contact information.
+And hopefully, because your firm is on top of its digital marketing, he sees a prominent Google Business Profile (GBP) section about the firm (formerly called Google My Business), complete with photos and contact information.